Zylops/Zylops/README.md

 <br>
 <br>

- I am Zylops and I am a student.
-I like making stuff instead of sitting through a boring tutorial doing nothing.
-Hobbyist Game Developer 🎮, Discord Bot Dev 🤖, Minecraft Server Plugin Dev ⛏, and pythonista 🐍.
+ I am Zylops, a student.
+I like making stuff in python!
+Hobbyist Game Developer 🎮, Really bad Discord Bot Dev, and okayish pythonista 🐍.
 This README.md file was originally designed by @AtulACleaver

   <img align="right" alt="GIF" src="https://media.giphy.com/media/VTtANKl0beDFQRLDTh/giphy.gif"  height= 400px/>

-**Talking about Personal Stuffs:**
+**Talking about Personal Stuff:**

 - 👨🏽‍💻 I’m currently working on making my own website and other small fun projects;
-- 🌱 I’m currently learning Python & Web Development;
 - 💬 Ask me about anything, I'm happy to help;
 - 📫 How to reach me: <a href="mailto:zainaazeez787@gmail.com">mail Me</a>, or add me on discord (Zylops#3228).